Introduction

 return Ok(shipmentRepository.save(shipment).toDto())

-}This is more work than a foreign key.
+Yes, this is more work than a foreign key.
 But it's explicit—visible in the code, testable, and under your control.
+And when you eventually need to extract a module into its own service, there are no cross-schema constraints to untangle.

-The most common concern when isolating data: "I used to join Orders and Products in one query.
+The most common concern: "I used to join Orders and Products in one query.
 Now what?"

 val orders = orderService.getOrders(orderIds)